jlevy/lft/lft.md

 ## The Complexity of Software Engineering

-> “Technology is the solution to human problems, and we won’t run out of work till we
+> “*Technology is the solution to human problems, and we won’t run out of work till we
-> run out of problems.”
+> run out of problems.*” —Tim O’Reilly[^oreilly]
-> —Tim O’Reilly[^oreilly]

 ### What is Technology?